 The Old Town Heron Junior is a sit in kayak that kids can enjoy alongside their parents.
 It features a comfortable, molded seat with padding to make longer paddling sessions more enjoyable.
 However, the molded seat isn’t adjustable, so your taller kids may experience some discomfort.

 This kayak for kids also features an incredibly handle tag-along towing system that allows you to connect it to your boat in case your child gets tired.
 This boat also has a built-in flotation device in the hull that will prevent it from sinking in case it gets tipped over.
+You may also want to read about the best tents.

 #3 Sun Dolphin Bali 6 Foot – Best Sit On Top Kayak for Kids